Allen-1242/TangledFeatures/README.md

 TangledFeatures is a feature selection method that extracts needed variables in highly interrelated spaces.
 It does not alter the nature of the variables and is hence an alternative to traditional dimensionality reduction techniques.

-Features extracted are meant to be inputted into easily explainable models such as linear/logistic regressions or shallow decision trees.
+Features extracted are meant to be input into easily explainable models such as linear/logistic regressions or shallow decision trees.
 TangledFeatures attempts to provide highly accurate and interpretable models as opposed to current black box solutions.

 ## Installation